Super Happy Fun Times Friends

 Super Happy Fun Times Friends is the seventh studio album by Australian rock band Regurgitator, and was released in Australia on 5 August 2011.
 The album peaked at No. 91 on the ARIA Albums Chart.

 Background and release

 Regurgitator moved to Melbourne in 2010 and had planned on releasing individual songs on the internet as they were finished; with a number of tracks released throughout 2010.
+Two songs were released as a part of this experiment, "Evil Eye" and "NROB BMUD" (renamed as 'Born Dumb' on the album).
 After being quiet for some months the band debuted a new song "One Day" on Triple J and announced the new album on 19 June 2011.
+Since then "Game Over Dude", "All Fake Everything" and "Super Happy Funtime" from SuperHappyFunTimesFriends have been uploaded to the band's Bandcamp and SoundCloud accounts.
+The full album was made available upon the release date.
+The album was released in many non-traditional formats such as cassette, vinyl and PlayButton.